Constitution of the South Carolina Historical Association

 IV.
 OFFICERS shall be a president, vice-president, secretary, and treasurer; these shall be elected at each annual meeting.
 The Executive Committee shall normally nominate one person for each office.
-The vice-president shall be the automatic nominee for president.
+The vice president shall be the automatic nominee for president.
 Nomination from the floor may be made for any office.
 Officers shall have the duties and perform the functions customarily attached to their respective offices with such others as may from time to time be prescribed.

 B. The president may appoint other committees as needed, or be instructed to appoint, by resolutions of the Association.

-VI.
+VII.
 There shall be an ANNUAL MEETING of the Association at the time and place appointed by the Executive Committee.

-VII.
+IX.
 ASSOCIATION'S PUBLICATION

-B. The Fund will be administered by three trustees: the President, the Treasurer, and the editor of The Proceedings.
+B. The Fund will be administered by three trustees: the President, the Treasurer, and the editor of The Journal.
 The trustees shall invest the Fund so as to obtain a secure and steady income and report annually to the membership the status of the Fund.

-C. The trustees may designate annually a sum no greater than 80 percent of the earnings of the Fund to defray the cost of printing The Proceedings and add the surplus of earnings each year to the principal.
+C. The trustees may designate annually a sum no greater than 80 percent of the earnings of the Fund to defray the cost of printing The Journal and add the surplus of earnings each year to the principal.

 D. Should the Executive Committee determine that the Fund is no longer necessary for the purpose for which it was established, they shall recommend that this Article be removed from the constitution.
 If the Fund is liquidated, the Executive Committee shall make an unrestricted gift of the principal to the endowment fund of The University of South Carolina Caroliniana Society or similar historical repository in South Carolina and transfer the balance of the earning to the treasury of the Association.

-XI.
+XIII.
 The constitution may be AMENDED by a two-thirds vote of the members present at the annual meeting.